 If York has categorized you as a Graduate Assistant (GA) then you are an employee and a member of CUPE 3903.
-Unfortunately in 2016 almost 700 of these GA positions were eliminated as York shifted to the fellowship funding model.
+Unfortunately, since 2016 over 700 of these GA positions were eliminated as York shifted to the fellowship funding model.
 The fellowship funding model was supposed to replace the work component of your funding package with a fellowship that covers the cost of tuition (no work required).
-In reality many of those almost 700 positions still exist.
+In reality many of those positions still exist.
 GAs have just been replaced with work-study positions, student volunteers, credit-based work, or other non-unionized positions.

 York has reclassified some GA positions as Research Assistantships (RAs).
 RAs are not employees of the university and are not members of CUPE 3903.
-While York may now categorize these positions as RAs they are wrong.
-Regardless of what York calls the position, if you are doing administrative, research or other work that is not predominantly related to the completion of your degree requirements you should be a GA (see our Should I be a Graduate Assistant?).
+While York may now categorize these positions as RAs, they are legally wrong to do so.
+Regardless of what York calls the position, if you are doing administrative, research or other work that is not predominantly related to the completion of your degree requirements you should be a GA.

 Why should I care?